 “The sorry legacy of the January 6th attack on the Capitol lives on with every bill that seeks to limit the right to vote, with every election official forced to resign when threatened with violence, and with every passing day that Congress fails to pass critical voting rights legislation like the John Lewis Voting Rights Advancement Act.
 While not employing violence as a tactic, these efforts are cut from the same cloth and share the same aim of the insurrectionists who tried to silence voters by subverting the democratic process.

 “What was once subtext for some is now clear as day to many; white supremacy is a threat to each and every one of us.
 It can cost us our entire democracy if we allow it.
 Every person of conscience knows that if we continue down this road, justice, fairness, and equality will be empty words.
 Americans from all walks of life must reject this path of violence, hate, manipulation, and subversion of democracy.
 Only together can we defeat it.”

 The lawsuit, Smith v.
-Trump, argues that the attack on the Capitol violated the Ku Klux Klan Act and was led by many who are self-described white supremacists.
+Trump, argues that the attack on the Capitol violated the Ku Klux Klan Act and was fueled by white supremacist sentiment.
 As the lawsuit alleges, former President Trump and others deliberately spread election fraud claims and incited violence against members of Congress and the law enforcement officers whose job was to protect them.
 Learn more https://www.lawyerscommittee.org/smith-v-trump/

 The Smith v.
 Trump lawsuit builds upon the Lawyers’ Committee’s historic role as the nation’s leading voting rights litigating organization and as convener of the Election Protection coalition—the nation’s largest nonpartisan collective fighting voter suppression.